TrueBitFoundation/incentive-layer/README.md

 incentiveLayer.changeTaskState(taskID, 4, {from: task_giver});
 ```

-State 4: Reveal Solution is the state where the solver is allowed to reveal which solution hash is the correct solution hash.
+State 4: IntentsRevealed is the state where the solver is allowed to reveal which solution hash is the correct solution hash.
 This is denoted by submitting a boolean value. true means solutionHash0 is correct, and thus solutionHash1 is incorrect.
 Submitting false has the opposite effect.
 This is important because it determines who eventually will participate in the verification game later.
 The solver also reveals the random number submitted previously which determines whether a forced error is in effect or not.

 ```javascript
 incentiveLayer.revealSolution(taskID, true, 12345, {from: solver});
 ```

-State 5: Verification game
+We are now in State 5: SolutionRevealed

-After the solution is revealed the task giver can initiate the verification game.
+After the solution is revealed the task giver can initiate the verification game and then verify the solution.

 ```javascript
 incentiveLayer.verifySolution(taskID, 12345, {from: task_giver});
 ```

-# Docker
-To run the tests with Docker:
-`docker-machine create dev`

-`eval $(docker-machine env dev)`

-`docker run --name truebit-contracts -ti hswick/truebit-contracts:latest`

-`cd truebit-contracts`

-`truffle test`
+This will eventually include calls to the dispute resolution layer where the actual verification games will take place.

+Once the verification games are over the task is finalized and we are in the final stage of the lifecycle of a task State 6: TaskFinalized.

+If for any reason there was a timeout triggered in the intermediate states a task can end up in the TaskTimeout state.